 2.3.1.
 Nuclear Power Development Strategy

-In October 2007, the President announced the strategic decision to start a programme to construct a number of nuclear power plants for electricity generation.
-The elements of this strategic decision include:
+The President announced the strategic decision to start a programme to construct a number of nuclear power plants for electricity generation;

 |Expected Construction Start Year||Expected Commercial Year|